Modern Slavery Statement.

 Due diligence in the supply chain

-For most UK based supply received into the business, we have a Supplier Onboarding Process, whereby suppliers receive our Supplier Code of Conduct which they are expected to adhere to.
+For suppliers to our UK business we have a Supplier Onboarding Process, whereby suppliers receive our Supplier Code of Conduct which they are expected to adhere to.
 This involves a commitment to acting ethically and with integrity at all times, and ensuring effective controls are in place to prevent modern slavery or human trafficking from taking place both in their business and within their supply chains.
 Our international offices are able to utilise the structure and intent of this process to manage their procurement locally.

 We categorise our UK suppliers according to the nature and volume of their service, and tailor due diligence and compliance processes accordingly.
-We operate an annual review process of relevant compliance documentation., which includes requesting an updated Modern Slavery statement from our suppliers, where applicable.
+This includes an annual review process of this compliance documentation.

 For high-risk suppliers (such as those providing payroll services), we conduct thorough due diligence, following which each supplier must be approved prior to any entity in the Group engaging in any business with them.
 Each of these suppliers is required to enter into appropriate contractual obligations, which include the right to audit by Gattaca, and the requirement to comply with ongoing compliance monitoring and further due diligence requests.
 Our processes apply a number of controls to ensure that only approved suppliers are utilised, and then apply a programme of periodic review for each supplier.